NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 })
 ```

-You can also use this method to reset the network from another block number, change the URL of the node that is being used, or even
-disable the forking functionality.

-You can disable by running this:
+You can disable forking by passing empty params:

 ```ts
 await network.provider.request({